apatel6152/Ecommerce_ProductsAndCart/README.md

 2. Install the dependencies using npm install
 3. Run the app using npm start

+## Features

+The app includes the following features:

+Home page with featured products
+Cart page for managing cart items and checkout process

 ## Available Scripts

 In the project directory, you can run: